Anku5hk/Programmers_guide_to_Python/book.md

 * **Instance**: Is a object of a class, it is created using the class.
 This instance/object is then used to perform operations/tasks that the class is intended to.
 A instance has its own state, so modifying some variables will only reflect changes for that particular instance only.
 * **Constructor**: Is a function that is called when the class's object is instantiated/created, a class may or may not have a constructor.
 A default constructor does not have parameters and parameterized constructor does.
 * **Methods**: Functions that are inside class are called as methods.
-* **self**: 'self' is a keyword that resembles a instance of class in class methods.
-Similar to Java/Javscript's 'this' keyword, it is used to access variables/methods of that instance.
-But in Python, a class method should have 'self' object as the first parameter inside their definition.
+* **self**: *self* is a keyword that resembles a instance of class in class methods.
+Similar to Java/Javscript's *this* keyword, it is used to access variables/methods of that instance.
+But in Python, a class method should have *self* object as the first parameter inside their definition.
 Although argument is not required to be passed when calling such method.
-When a instance calls a method, the calling instance gets passed automatically by python as 'self' object to that method, explained more below.
+When a instance calls a method, the calling instance gets passed automatically by python as *self* object to that method, explained more below.
 ```Python
 ## class
 # define class